ronanchilvers/solo-d6/Scenes/4 - The Sage.md

 The book seems to be some sort of catalogue of creatures.
 On the left hand page is a partial description of a creature, continued from the page before.
 On the right is a coloured painting, an artist's impression.
 The creature it shows is big, the size of a small pony, and cat like with too many teeth crowding it's open mouth.
 It has a whip-like tail and is crouched as if ready to spring.
 It's shape is indistinct, cloaked with darkness.

 The gnome whispers - "A Shadowclaw Lynx.
 A terrible creature - intelligent and brutal.
 The fragment of skin you have comes, indisputably from the hide of a Shadowclaw Lynx."
+He looks up at them over his glasses that have once again slid down his nose, his eyes twitching alarmingly.

+"I would su"